ibbles/LearningUnreal/Event Dispatcher.md

 We say that the Event Dispatcher dispatches an [[Event]].

 An Event Dispatcher is a mechanism used to implement an event-driven system.
+Another common name for this mechanism is Publisher / Subscriber or Observer Pattern.

 An Event Dispatcher is a type of [[Delegate]].

 # Blueprint

-An Event Dispatcher is created from the My Blueprint panel of the [[Blueprint Editor]].
+An Event Dispatcher is created from the My Blueprint panel of the [[Blueprint Actor Editor]] .
 Give the new Event Dispatcher a name.

 Trigger an Event Dispatcher by dragging it from the My Blueprint > Event Dispatchers list into the [[Event Graph]] and select Call from the list that pops up.